Seven Tips to Naturally Activate an Underactive Thyroid

 Do you have an underactive thyroid?

-If you haven’t had your thyroid checked, you should know what the most common symptoms of hypothyroidism or an underactive thyroid are:
+If you haven’t had your thyroid checked, you should know what the most common symptoms of hypothyroidism or underactive thyroid are.
+According to information in The Lancet, clinical manifestations include:

 - Mood swings